Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 Quantum computers possess the potential to simulate the dynamics of given quantum systems more efficiently compared to their classical counterparts~\cite{georgescu2014quantum,feynman1982simulating,kim2023evidence}.
 A main approach for simulating Hamiltonian evolution is the digital quantum simulation, which maps the quantum systems into qubits and approximates the evolution using digitalized quantum gates.
 The most standard digitalization approaches are product formulas, including the Suzuki-Trotter formulas~\cite{suzuki1985decomposition,suzuki1991general,suzuki1990fractal,huyghebaert1990product,childs2019nearly,childs2004,berry2007efficient}, which decompose the target Hamiltonian into a sum of non-commuting terms and perform a product of exponentials of each individual term.
 Alternative principles have also led to advanced digital quantum simulation approaches such as linear combinations of unitaries~\cite{childs2012hamiltonian,zhuk2023trotter}, qubitization~\cite{low2019hamiltonian}, truncated Taylor series~\cite{berry2015simulating}, quantum signal processing~\cite{low2017optimal,martyn2021grand}, etc. Nevertheless, product formulas are still the most popular and promising approaches due to their relatively simple implementations, especially on near-term devices~\cite{preskill2018quantum,childs2018toward}.

-Recent works provided refined analysis for standard product formulas~\cite{childs2021theory} and proposed improved digital quantum simulation algorithms including randomized compiling~\cite{campbell2019random,chen2021concentration,chen2021concentrationarxiv}, random permutation~\cite{childs2019faster}, symmetry transformation~\cite{tran2021faster}, and multiproduct formula~\cite{low2019well,zhuk2023trotter,gong2023improved} based on product formulas.
-While most of these simulation algorithms are important and efficient for approximating Hamiltonian evolutions, the resource requirement depends heavily on the norm of (the terms of) the Hamiltonian.
+Recent works provided refined analysis for standard product formulas~\cite{childs2021theory} and proposed improved digital quantum simulation algorithms including randomized compiling~\cite{campbell2019random,chen2021concentration,chen2024average}, random permutation~\cite{childs2019faster}, symmetry transformation~\cite{tran2021faster}, and multiproduct formula~\cite{low2019well,zhuk2023trotter,gong2023improved} based on product formulas.
+While most of these simulation algorithms are important and efficient for approximating Hamiltonian evolution, the resource requirement depends heavily on the norm of (the terms of) the Hamiltonian.
 However, a significant class of simulation tasks in quantum physics do not explore high-energy states, suggesting a potential to improve the resource demand under physically relevant assumptions on energy scales.
 As pointed out by Ref.~\cite{csahinouglu2021hamiltonian}, standard product formulas require smaller complexity to simulate the dynamics of $k$-local spin models when the states are restricted within a low-energy subspace.
-Hitherto, a general and complete theoretical framework for digital quantum simulations in the low-energy subspace still requires further exploration.
+Hitherto, a general and complete theoretical framework for digital quantum simulations in the low-energy subspace still requires further exploration. {In addition, Ref.~\cite{PhysRevA.107.L040201} investigated eigenvector-dependent Trotter error which is closely related to simulating evolutions with quantum states chosen from a restricted subspace of the full Hilbert space, which is further explored by the concurrent work~\cite{burgarth2023strong}.
+Ref.~\cite{Yi2022Spectral} studied quantum simulation with low-dimensional initial state following spectral analysis.}